What is an “influx” or “emergency” shelter?

 Are influx shelters child detention facilities?

-No. While ORR does have some limited bed space in its network for children deemed flight or safety risks – “secure” or “staff-secure” placements,[ii] which are more restrictive – influx facilities do not meet these criteria.
-Further, ORR actively works to release all children in influx facilities to identified “sponsors” (typically approved family members).
+No. While ORR does have some limited bed space in its network for children requiring heightened supervision or those deemed flight or safety risks – “secure” or “staff-secure” placements,[ii] which are more restrictive – influx facilities do not meet these criteria.
+Further, ORR actively works to release all children in influx facilities to identified sponsors.

 How many influx facilities is ORR currently operating?

-Earlier this fiscal year, ORR operated influx facilities in Tornillo, Texas; Carrizo Springs, Texas; and Homestead, Florida.[iii]
-As of mid August 2019, ORR is not holding children in any of its influx facilities,[iv] however, some of these facilities remain available for ORR use if there is another increase in referrals of unaccompanied minors.[v]
+In Fiscal Year (FY) 2019, ORR operated influx facilities in Tornillo, Texas; Carrizo Springs, Texas; and Homestead, Florida.[iii]
+As of September 2019, ORR is not holding children in any of its influx facilities,[iv] however, the Carrizo Springs and Homestead facilities remain available for ORR use if there is another increase in referrals of unaccompanied children.[v]

 Do influx facilities have to meet the same requirements as other ORR shelters?